 Each of the cameras are locked to auto-expose.
 And I mean permanently locked off from user control.
 It’s just the way GoPros have always been.
 But luckily AVP is extremely powerful in its exposure/color correction.
 Yet it can be difficult to deal with when you’re very close to a bright light source and only one camera has a wildly different exposure value.
 Even still, AVP can correct between pretty serious exposure differences since the GoPro cameras have excellent latitude.

 An exciting option is to shoot in slow motion at 240 FPS.
-Using this FPS will reduce your end output to 1k fisheye (2x1k equirectangular).
-Or shoot at 120 FPS and output to 2k fisheye (4x2k equirectangular).
+Using this FPS will reduce your end output to 1k fisheye (2x1k spherical).
+Or shoot at 120 FPS and output to 2k fisheye (4x2k spherical).

 The bottom of the 360Rize aluminum mount has an 3/8″ screw hole.
 (Contrary to the typical 1/4″.)
 So you will need to get a special quick release plate to put it on any tripod.